Miotine

 Miotine is an anticholinesterase drug.
 Miotine was the first synthetic carbamate that was used clinically.

-Unlike the miotine analog neostigmine, it doesn't have a quaternary ammonium group to give it a permanent positive charge.
+Unlike the miotine analog neostigmine, it does not have a quaternary ammonium group to give it a permanent positive charge.
 It can exist as an uncharged free base which could allow it to cross the blood–brain barrier and cause unwanted central nervous system (CNS) side effects.